-GCSE results are issued on the morning of Thursday 24th August.
+GCSE results are issued on the morning of Thursday 22nd August.
 It is STRONGLY recommended that you are available to collect these.
 They are available to you from 10am - 12noon.

 If you cannot attend this date, with prior arrangement your results can be emailed to you (this will be late afternoon).
-If you would like your results emailed to you please put this in writing to the exams officer, stating the email address you would like them sent to.
+If you would like your results emailed to you, please see the exams officer to complete a request form, stating the email address you would like them sent to.
 Any results not collected or emailed will be sent home by post.

 If you have any queries about your results, there will be teachers on hand to answer your questions.
-Further information will also be provided with your results on the

-'Enquires about Results' process where we can recheck your results directly with the exam board.
+Further information will also be provided with your results on the 'Enquires about Results' process where we can recheck your results directly with the exam board.